 Studio Policies and Culture

-Studio based education is intense and both physically and emotionally taxing.
-Taubman College is committed to a positive and respectful learning environment through the encouragement of the fundamental values of optimism, respect, sharing, engagement and innovation between and among the members of its faculty, student body, administration and staff.
-Key to a healthy and productive learning environment is the establishment of an efficient daily routine that balances the well being of the individual student with high academic standards.
+Taubman College is committed to a positive and respectful learning environment through the encouragement of the fundamental values of optimism, respect, sharing, engagement, and innovation between and among the members of its faculty, student body, administration, and staff.
+Key to a healthy and productive learning environment is the establishment of an efficient daily routine that balances the well-being of the individual student with high academic standards.
 Taubman College encourages students and faculty to appreciate these values as guiding principles of professional conduct throughout their careers.
-We are sharing these policies for your benefit.
-There are consequences for violations of these policies.
+Personal and equipment security is everyone's responsibility.
+Respect the place and clean up after yourself.

 Furniture and desk keys

-There is no space for storing student work outside of your immediate working area.
+There is no space for storing student work beyond your immediate studio area.
+Public spaces are for reviews and exhibitions – not storage.
 Work left in public spaces is vulnerable to removal and vandalism.
 Protect your work.
 Document your work.
-Back-up your work.
+Back up your work.

 At either end of the third floor there are large bins to place any material that can be re-used by someone else.
-This may include, but is not limited to chipboard, cardboard, foamcore, wood, and any scrap materials.
+This may include, but is not limited to, chipboard, cardboard, foamcore, wood, and scrap materials.

 "Dirty Work" and "Clean Work"

 The third floor is designed for computing, drawing, and model making.
 If models require materials like plaster, concrete, wax, and large scale pieces of wood, then this work should be done with supervision in a very limited area or outside.
-Each student is responsible for promptly removing the resulting waste and spills from these endeavors.
+Each student is responsible for promptly removing the resulting waste and spills.
 Absolutely NO plaster or concrete can be poured into the sinks.

-If you are using any media with fumes (paints, thinners, solvents, spray adhesives), do this work only in the Spray Booths.
-These are hooded, filtered enclosures constructed at each end of the third floor.
-You must turn them on in order for the toxic gases to be properly vented and exhausted out of the building.
+If you are using any media with fumes (paints, thinners, foam cutting, solvents, spray adhesives), do this work only in the spray booth.
+This is a hooded, filtered enclosure on the east end of the third floor.
+You must turn it on in order for the toxic gases to be properly vented and exhausted out of the building.
 Please do not spray in hallways or common studio areas.
 Hazardous materials, such as resin, are not permitted in the studio, including the spray booths.
-Notify the Facilities Coordinator of any missing or clogged air filters.
-Additionally, no appliances are permitted on the third floor: not refrigerators, not microwaves, not space heaters.
-None.
+Notify the Facilities Manager of any missing or clogged air filters.

-These spaces can be reserved on a master calendar posted on the third floor.
-A few tips on review etiquette: Do not step on the fabric or rolling chairs when hanging work; Always leave room for others to pass behind a review without causing a disruption; Leave the review space better than you found it.
+These spaces can be reserved by faculty online or through Laura Brown (Room 2150).
+A few tips on review etiquette: do not step on the fabric or rolling chairs when hanging work; always leave room for others to pass behind a review without causing a disruption; leave the review space better than you found it.

 At the end of every semester each student is responsible for disposing of all trash, unwanted models and drawings, recycling paper, and sorting materials for re-use by others.
-During the Fall to Winter break you may leave your materials secured in your desks.
-The College does not assume responsibility for any work left in the studio.
-Attach your name and telephone number to anything not at your desk.
+During the fall to winter break you may leave your materials secured in your desks.
+The College does not assume responsibility for any work or personal belongings left in the studio.
 On the first official day of class in the winter term, move your belongings to your new desk in your new studio.
 Models may not be stored in the building.

-At the conclusion of each semester dismantle any models and bases you do not wish to take home.
-Again, there are re-use bins at either end of the third floor.
+At the conclusion of each semester, dismantle any models and bases you do not wish to take home.
+There are re-use bins at either end of the third floor.
 Any material or model deemed unusable by others should be taken to the dumpster located by the loading dock.